cscart/docs/en/cscart_addons/addons/instagram_feed_widget/index.rst

     .. fancybox:: img/inst17.png
         :alt: Facebook Login

-    2. Go to Admin Pannel of your Store/Marketplace and open the Setting tab of the Instagram Feed Widget add-on
+    2. Go to Admin Pannel of your Store/Marketplace and open the Setting tab of the Insragram Widget add-on

     .. fancybox:: img/inst18.png
         :alt: Add-on setiing